 Defensive coverages in football include cover 0, cover 1, cover 2, cover 3, and Cover 4.

-There are two types of coverages in football, man and zone coverage.
+There are two types of coverage in football, man and zone coverage.
 Here are the differences between the two:

 Man Coverage – When one defensive player follows the offensive player wherever they go.
 The defense’s only responsible for that play is to cover that man.

-Zone Coverage – Each player on the defense, has a role or responsibility to cover a certain area on the field.
+Zone Coverage – Each player on the defense has a role or responsibility to cover a certain area on the field.
 Areas of the field are identified as zones in football.
-Depending on the coverage, the areas and zones to be covered will change.
+Depending on the coverage, the areas and zones will change.

 Coaches will choose to play certain coverages over others based on players’ strengths and overall philosophy.

-Cover 0, also known as man coverage, is when the defense blitzes 6 defenders and leaves a mix 5 defensive backs and linebackers to lock on to one defender.
+Cover 0, also known as man coverage, is when the defense blitzes six defenders and leaves a mix of 5 defensive backs and linebackers to lock on to one defender.
 There are two types of man coverage.
 Those two types are:

 Press Coverage – As you learned in the previous lesson, press coverage is when a defender typically lines up 1-2 yards away from the wide receiver to disrupt his timing and get off.

 Off-Man – Off-man is exactly like it sounds, playing man coverage by 4-5 yards depth.
-In college and high school, players can collide routes to slow them down.
-In the NFL, it requires players to get a bit more depth to run vertically with routes.
+Players can collide routes to slow them down in college and high school.
+The NFL requires players to get a bit more depth to run vertically with routes.

 The most basic coverage in football.
 Cover 0 is a man-to-man coverage when the defense does not play zone.
 The defense’s goal in cover 0 is to prevent yards after the catch for the offense.

-The defense will be responsible for each of the eligible receivers on the offense (5 receivers).
-This means the defense will more than likely be blitzing 6 players toward the quarterback.
+The defense will be responsible for each eligible receiver on the offense (5 receivers).
+This means the defense will likely be blitzing six players toward the quarterback.

-Set up in short-yardage situations, cover 0 can be very effective against an offense unprepared for.
+Set up in short-yardage situations, and cover 0 can be very effective against an offense unprepared for it.

 Techniques Played Out Of Cover 1: Press Man, Off-Man, 1-Rat, Double Team, QB Spy.